ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

           - myDapp.css
        - public

-**Note** The community provides also Meteor Ðapp Boilerplates like this on from Nick Dodson: https://github.com/SilentCicero/meteor-dapp-boilerplate
+**Note** The community provides also Meteor dapp Boilerplates like this on from Nick Dodson: https://github.com/SilentCicero/meteor-dapp-boilerplate

-Connect your Ðapp
+Connect your dapp
 ~~~~~~~~~~~~~~~~~

-To connect our ÐApp we need to start ``geth`` with the right CORS
+To connect our dapp we need to start ``geth`` with the right CORS
 headers in another terminal:

 .. code:: bash